 Summary

-This specification provides the technical requirements for the design, manufacture and test of cast coil-type secondary unit substation transformers.
+This specification provides the technical requirements for the design, manufacture, and test of cast coil-type secondary unit substation transformers.
 Provide all accessories and equipment as described herein and shown on Project Drawings as necessary for a complete installation.

 Related Documents: The Contract Documents, as defined in Section 011000 – Summary of Work, apply to the Work of this Section.
 Additional requirements and information necessary to complete the Work of this Section may be found in other documents.